 Contract Details: Two Years, $20.5 Million (Starting in 2021)

 The Bills made their major splash last night when they acquired superstar receiver Stefon Diggs, and now, they’ve locked up one of the leaders of their defense- safety Jordan Poyer was signed to a two-year, $20.5 million extension that will likely keep him Buffalo through 2022.
 Poyer, 28, has been an excellent and underrated player in head coach Sean McDermott’s defensive scheme, and he’s a great fit alongside Micah Hyde- Hyde is more of the traditional single-high safety while Poyer can play closer to the box.
 Now, $10.25 million per year for his age 30 and 31 seasons is a lot, especially since he’s at his best near the box, but the Bills also have plenty of future cap space, and I understand why they wanted to maintain continuity with their defense.
-We’ll see how this particular move pays off, but right now, the Bills have the be ecstatic about their outlook for next season.
+We’ll see how this particular move pays off, but right now, the Bills have to be ecstatic about their outlook for next season.

 Bengals Sign CB Trae Waynes